 The Company's reporting currency is U.S. dollars.
 The functional currency of Terns U.S. Opco and Terns H.K. is U.S. dollars, while the functional currency of Terns Suzhou and Terns China is the Chinese Yuan (CNY).
-Transactions denominated in other than the functional currencies are remeasured into the functional currency of the entity at the exchange rates prevailing on the transaction dates.
+Transactions denominated in other than the functional currency of the entity at the exchange rates prevailing on the transaction dates.
 Financial assets and liabilities denominated in other than the functional currency are remeasured at the balance sheet date exchange rate.
 The resulting exchange rate differences are recorded in the consolidated statements of operations and comprehensive loss as a foreign exchange related gain or loss.